The Bottom Line

 Indemnity | $10,000/$250,000 | up to $645 |

-Free trial | 30 days of FLEX25 (worth $29.90) | 7 days of unlimited access (worth $39.00) |
+Free trial | 30 days of All-in-one (worth $29.90) | 12 free files per months |

-Pros | The largest collection of stock images (408million) 30-day free trial with 10 images worth $49 Wide variety of buying options.
+Pros | The largest collection of stock images (434 million) 30-day free trial with 10 images worth $49 Wide variety of buying options.
 Big discounts with the annual prepaid plans. | Unlimited downloads with no daily limits.
-7-day free trial with full access to all creative assets.
 Assets can be used commercially.
 Simple licensing.
 Plans for individuals, teams, and enterprises. |

 Cons | Content packs need to be bought for each content type separately Editorial images are expensive ($99.50–$199) Enhanced License affordable only when bought in bulk | One of the lowest indemnities in the industry.
 After unsubscribing, you cannot use creative assets for new projects.
 A small collection of photos and videos compared to other stock agencies.
 No refunds. |